Love and Lies (manga)

 Love and Lies (恋と嘘, Koi to Uso) is a Japanese manga by Musawo (also known as Musawo Tsumugi (紬木 ムサヲ, Tsumugi Musawo)).
 The series follows a teenage boy who confesses to his long-time crush, despite the fact that he has been assigned a fiancée by the government in an alternate version of modern Japan.
 It is published by Kodansha, and was serialized in DeNA's Manga Box app in multiple languages from August 2014 to January 2022.
 An anime television series adaptation by Liden Films aired from July to September 2017.
 A live-action film adaptation was released in October 2017.

 Plot

-In the near future, children who have turned 16 years old are assigned by the government to a partner based on compatibility calculation, in order to increase the country's birth rate.
+In the near future, children who have turned 16 years old are assigned by the government to a partner based on compatibility calculation to increase the country's birth rate.
 Those who do not marry their assigned partner suffer severe penalties.
 Yukari Nejima finally confesses his love to schoolmate and long-time crush Misaki Takasaki and discovers she has liked him back.
 However, when he turns 16, he is assigned another girl, Ririna Sanada.
 Ririna is not that thrilled about being assigned, and is very willing to let Yukari freely relate with Misaki so she can learn what being in love is really like.
 The story follows their adventures of the teens as they try to relate with one another while keeping up appearances with the government.